RockefellerArchiveCenter/dm-transfer-workflow/transfer-instructions.md

 ### Further Information

-A detailed Manual for FTK Imager is available as a PDF.
+A detailed manual for FTK Imager is available as a PDF.
 It is located on the M drive or through the web. <http://ad-pdf.s3.amazonaws.com/ImagerUsersGuide.pdf>

 ## 3 and a Half Inch and 5 and One Quarter Inch Floppy Disks